Western New England University School of Law: LL.M. programs

-The Center for Gender and Sexuality Studies
+The Center for Social Justice

-Established in 2012, the Center for Gender & Sexuality Studies is a resource for the School of Law community, the greater legal community, and the general public.
-Its work focuses on issues relating to gender and sexuality, including civil rights issues affecting women and sexual minorities.
+The Center for Social Justice was founded in 2019 with the stated mission to advance justice through research, education, advocacy, innovation, and public engagement to understand and address root causes of systemic social injustice and develop solutions for change.
+Through pro-bono representation, the school assists marginalized, underserved, BIPOC, low-income, women, LGBTQ+, and immigrant communities in the local region.

 Western New England Law Review

 The Western New England Law Review publishes three issues per year.
 The editorial board consists of members of the School of Law who rank at or near the top 10 percent of their first-year class.
 The Law Review also permits a certain number of candidates based on the recommendation of their Legal Research and Writing professor at the end of their first year.

 Employment

-According to Western New England Law's official 2016 ABA-required disclosures, 42.7% of the Class of 2016 obtained full-time, long-term, bar passage-required employment nine months after graduation, excluding solo-practitioners.
-Western New England Law's Law School Transparency under-employment score is 30.1%, indicating the percentage of the Class of 2015 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
-The main employment destinations for 2013 Western New England Law graduates were Connecticut, Massachusetts, and New York.
+According to Western New England Law's official ABA-required disclosures, 62.0% of the Class of 2022 obtained full-time, long-term, bar passage-required employment nine months after graduation, excluding solo-practitioners.
+Most employment was in firms of 1 - 10 attorneys or government.
+The main employment destinations for Western New England Law graduates are Connecticut, Massachusetts, and New York.